skienzmatishun/rippreport/content/p/some-things-never-change/index.md

   length_score: 100
   category_score: 100
   rank: 10
+alttags: A man in a green TAX MAN superhero costume holds a dollar-sign vacuum, representing Chris Elliotts tax-focused persona
 ---
 <a href="https://rippreport.com/p/laugh-out-loud-baldwin">Published March 3rd 2022</a>

 Baldwin County is full of laughs lately.
 Politics can cause mental damage and in Baldwin County we need an insane asylum for a few of them.